 Check out the Council Activity Guide for a range of NRW activities that other councils have recommended, along with info to help you propose, plan and run it.
 In addition to those listed below (Big Aussie Swap Party, Stalls & Quizzes, and Friday File Fling), suggested activites and events include:

 - MRF Tours,

 - E-Waste Program Promotion,

 - Second-Hand Saturdays and more.

-To celebrate National Recycling Week 2015 Planet Ark is inviting every council in Australia to participate in the Big Aussie Swap by hosting a public Swap Party.
+To celebrate National Recycling Week 2016 Planet Ark is inviting every council and community group in Australia to participate in the Big Aussie Swap by hosting a public Swap Party.
 This is a unique, nation-wide opportunity for local governments to show their ongoing commitment to raising the profile of reuse and recycling initiatives.

-The Council Input Survey showed that community information stalls, at shopping centres, schools and events were rated as one of the most successful community engagement and education activities undertaken by Councils.
+Community information stalls, at shopping centres, schools and events were rated as one of the most successful community engagement and education activities undertaken by councils.